sandialabs/Chordly/README.md

 - Optional automatic timeout of key buffering
 - Optional Greedy matching
 - Multiple instances allowed on a single page
-- Extensible jQuery like definition of javascript code
 - ...

 ## Usage